Date & Time:

 Circumstances:

-During take off run from Port Moresby-7 Mile Airfield, a tyre and a rim came off from a main gear.
-The aircraft went out of control, veered off runway, rolled for 200 yards before coming to rest in flames and exploded.
+During the takeoff run from Port Moresby-7 Mile Drome, a tyre and a rim came off from a main gear.
+The aircraft went out of control, veered off runway, rolled for 200 yards before coming to rest, bursting into flames and exploding.
 All 11 crew members were killed.
 Explosions were caused by three 500 lbs bombs stored in the cargo bay.
 A dead wallaby was later found on the runway but it was not proven if this was the cause of the accident or not.
-The aircraft was christened 'Blues in the Nite'.
+The aircraft was named 'Blues in the Nite'.

 Crew (43th BG):